Project Brief and Goals

 –Lew Hollander, age 87 (as of 1/2018).
 Nano-physicist and world’s oldest Ironman finisher with over 2,000 race finishes, 58 IM finishes, with a first Ironman at age 55

-I’ll be 47 years old this year and I need to start paying attention.
-I’m giving myself a half year to get it all done–introducing Project 2018: Designing The Healthy Middle Age Man.
+I’m 47 years old and I need to start paying attention.
+Introducing Project 2019: Designing The Healthy Middle Age Man.

-Challenge 1: As of June, 2018, I’m 30 lbs/13 kgs over my weight from just a 5 years ago and 65 lbs/29 kgs over my race weight.
-Daily mojo has definitely decreased, most training sessions are frustrating, my blood pressure has increased, and my sleep quality has suffered.
+Challenge 1: As of October, 2018, I’m 53 lbs/24 kgs over my baseline ideal weight (subtract another 10lbs/4.5kgs for optimal race weight).
+In the last 6 months, I’ve dropped 17lbs/7.5kgs, but it’s nowhere near enough.
+Daily mojo has definitely decreased, most training sessions are frustrating, my blood pressure is too high, and my sleep quality has suffered.
 Luckily I don’t have any chronic injuries, and I’d like to keep it that way for a long, long time.

-Challenge 2: I’m going to have to change some habits in order to achieve my health goals for this year, but I also want to put in place some daily activities that I can maintain long term.
+Challenge 2: I’m going to have to change some habits in order to achieve my health goals, but I also want to put in place some daily activities that I can maintain long term.

 Goal 2: Develop world-class health and fitness habits